-In July, I took to the Hub blog to give my first update as the new Impact Director for Assurance.
+In July, I took to the Hub blog to give my first update as a new Impact Director.
 A lot has happened since then.
 As a nation, we’ve continued to live our sci-fi movie-like reality, riding what feels like an eternal wave of not really knowing what’s around the corner.
 As a sector, months of uncertainty have caused massive disruption and of course job losses.
 But we now have a clear Roadmap to Recovery which offers a unique opportunity to reset the direction of industry travel to one rooted firmly in new and better ways of doing things.

 Critical to the success of this will be accelerating the use of advanced digital manufacturing technologies to ensure the long-term resilience of our construction sector and also – crucially – learning where we can from other sectors of the economy.